-Talk about finger-lickin’ good, this sauce is taking things up a notch.
+Talk about finger-lickin’ good… this homemade sauce recipe is taking things up a notch.

 Spoon dipping out of jar.